BarberzApp/BocmApplication/src/docs/README.md

 # Documentation Index

 Welcome to the Barber App documentation.
-This directory contains all project documentation organized by category.
+This directory contains project documentation organized by category.

 ## 📁 Documentation Structure